ealva-com/welite/README.md

 ### The name?

 Lite=SQLite and We="without entities".
 After attempting to port an in-house solution to Room and searching for other libraries, it was decided to build a thin wrapper over the SQLite API with a Kotlin DSL to build the underlying SQL.
 The goal is not to store business objects in a RDBMS but to store and retrieve data with as little friction as possible, while providing benefits of a Kotlin interface.
+That said, the client controls what objects are created from rows in a query.
+While we envision flows of data classes or simple types, the user is free to construct any type of object(s).

 Why "without entities"?
 We often find a one-to-many relationship between a row in a table to a Kotlin object.
 So we don't try to enforce a row to entity mapping or load data unnecessarily.
 A higher level abstraction could be built over WeLite but that is not the current focus.